The Human Firewall – Because Cybersecurity isn’t an IT Problem

 Value and takeaway tools:

-This workshop provides attendees with a host of tools, resources, planning aids, ideas and content to use both in the boardroom and more generally within their businesses.
+Attendees get a copy of one of Rob’s books, a session workbook and access to a dedicated Vistage website which contains a plethora of tools, resources, planning aids, ideas and content to use both in the boardroom and more generally within their businesses.